ireckless03/Share-Location/README.md

 1. Clone the repository.

 2. Install the dependencies by running the following command:

 `npm install`

 3. Obtain a Google Maps API key from the Google Cloud Console.

 4. Create a .env file in the project root directory and add your Google Maps API key in the following format:

 `GOOGLE_API_KEY=YOUR_API_KEY_HERE`

 5. Start the development server by running the following command: "npm start"

-6. Open your browser and navigate to `http://localhost:8080`
+6. Open your browser and navigate to:

+`http://localhost:8080`

 # Features